fgci-org/ansible-role-slurm/README.md

-# Creates a slurm cluster in pouta
+# Creates a slurm cluster

 Tested with slurm versions:
  - 14.11.0